alexaergun/employeetracker/README.md

 As the user you will be able to view and manage the departments, roles, and employees in the company, and organize any and all business plans.

+# Application

-Application uses MySQL, InquirerJs, and Console.table
+Uses MySQL, InquirerJs, and Console.table